-Yes, although day laborers often face difficulty asserting their legal rights due to economic or immigration status, the nature of the work does not impact your coverage under U.S law.
-You are covered by employment laws the same way as other employees.
+Yes, although day laborers often face difficulty asserting their legal rights due to economic or immigration status.
+Day laborers covered by employment laws the same way as other employees.

 No. Although it is illegal for employers to knowingly hire you if you are not authorized to work in the United States, you still have many of the same workplace rights as a documented worker, including:

 - The right to organize: It is illegal for an employer to punish or threaten you for organizing to improve your work conditions.

 - The right to be paid: You have the right to be paid minimum wage and overtime.
 If you do not receive all of your pay for time you actually worked, you can recover that pay.